-- Choose what volatility suits your strategy.
-The first thing you need to consider is whether you want to risk and trade in times of high volatility, or if you would better to avoid it.
+- Choose what type of volatility suits your strategy.
+Do you want to take a risk and trade during high volatility, or would you do better to avoid it?

 - Choose the indicator that matches your strategy.
-It’s essential to have assistants, such as indicators, that will help you determine the degree of volatility.
-We mentioned three of the most used indicators that will surely help you to gauge volatility.
+It's essential to have assistants, such as indicators, that will help you determine the degree of volatility.
+We mentioned three of the most frequently used indicators to gauge volatility.

-To conclude, volatility is an integral part of any market.
-To be successful in investing or trading, a person should know what factors affect the volatility grade.
-High volatility is not as bad as many might think, as it brings fast results.
-Moreover, if you trade with a reliable broker, you will avoid many obstacles.
-For example, Libertex uses a margin call to warn its clients if they touch the determined budget limit.
+In summary, volatility is an integral part of any market.
+To be successful in investing or trading, a person should know what factors affect the degree of volatility.
+High volatility is not as bad as many might think because it yields quick results.
+Moreover, if you trade with a reliable broker, you'll avoid many obstacles.
+For example, Libertex uses a margin call to warn its clients if they're approaching the determined budget limit.

-Also, low volatility is not always good as it may limit desirable results.
-To determine what volatility conditions suit you the most, Libertex offers a demo account that fully duplicates the real market.
+Also, low volatility is not always good because it may limit desirable results.
+To determine what volatility conditions suit you the best, Libertex offers a demo account that fully duplicates the real market.

 Finally, let's answer essential questions on this topic.

 What Does Volatility Mean?

 Volatility is a measure that shows the rate at which the price of an asset changes and gauges the strength of the market.